Purpose and Scope

 respondents will be referred to the appropriate disciplinary processes at the discretion

 of the direct supervisor and Human Resources.
-If the respondent is a third party vendor,
+If the respondent is a third-party vendor,

-appropriate notice to the individual respondent or vendor contact.
+notice to the individual respondent or vendor contact.

 - The ultimate decision as to what action to take is at the discretion of the College, in accordance with the law.